EaseFilterSDK/CloudConnectDemo/README.md

 ![loudTier Storage Tiering Architecture](https://www.easefilter.com/images/CloudTiering.png)

+## Hierarchical storage management
+CloudTier Cloud Storage Connect is a data storage technique which automatically moves data between high-cost local disk and low-cost remote cloud storage.
+CloudTier Cloud Storage Connect can help simplify the migration process by providing the transparent file access from the remote storage.
+Using the cloud as a storage tier, data can first be moved to a ‘warm’ archive tier of higher-performance disk, where it can still be accessed quickly to meet RPO and RTO SLA’s.
+As you retain archives for longer, older data can then be moved to a ‘cold’ archive tier with better economics.
+(This is similar to the tiered storage cost/performance model offered by Amazon S3 with its “warm” Standard tier, “cold” Infrequent Access tier and “frozen” Glacier tier.)

 ## Integrate your exiting on-premises applications with remote cloud storage transparently
 Our CloudTier Cloud Storage Connect service can connect an on-premise software appliance with cloud-based storage to integrate your existing on-premises applications with the remote cloud storage infrastructure in a seamless, secure, and transparent fashion.There are no interruption to migrate your on-premise files to the remote cloud storage, don't need to change your existing applications and infrastructure.